Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Demonstrate Understanding Of The Course You’re Applying For

-Your work experience should deepen your understanding of the course you’re applying for.
+Your work experience should deepen your understanding of the course you’re applying for, and this means that you can write about your general experience of an industry – as well as what you’ve achieved personally.
 Dig deeper and reflect on these points:

 • How is your course making a positive change in the world?
-If you’re eyeing health-related courses, explain how health workers significantly impact people’s lives.
+If you’re eyeing health-related courses, explain how health workers have significantly impacted your life.
 Do you want to apply for education-related courses?
 Relay a story of how significant educators in your life changed you for the better.

 • Mention the gaps and problems you see in the field.
 Do you see a severe lack of health facilities?
 Perhaps you’ve witnessed the challenges teachers and professors experience in the education system.